Navigating to the Gradebook

 If a student receives a score lower than the minimum score set by the teacher in a Forced Sequence class, the student will not be allowed to move on to the next assignment.
 He or she will need to retake the assignment until he or she meets the minimum threshold.

 NOTE: In addition to setting these features for an entire class, they can also be set for students and groups, but only for lessons assigned to an individual student or group.
 To do this, select a student from the Gradebook and assign curriculum to just that one student.
 Select Settings above that student’s Gradebook page to change the Forced Sequence and Minimum Score for the individual work of one student at a time.
 This is helpful for students who complete assignments at a different pace than the rest of the class.
 Follow this link more information about setting up groups.

 Some assignments, such as Application Exercises and Inquiry Projects, can be set up to allow students and teachers to type comments that can be seen by everyone within the class with access to that assignment.

 Next to the ‘Settings’ button atop the Gradebook is the ‘Student View’ button.
 Selecting this allows teachers to get a preview of what the class looks like to students.

 NOTE: This view is generic and shows only the main class and groups.
 If you have students to whom you’ve assigned individual work, you can select them from the Gradebook, and then select ‘Student View’ to see what that specific student will see when logging in.

-Near the top right corner of the Gradebook there is a link to the Learning.com Support website.
-From there teachers can contact the Support Team via live chat, email (email@example.com), or phone at 800.580.4640 x2.
+Near the top right corner of the gradebook there is a link that will bring you to the Learning.com Support Site, where you can find support resources and reach out to the Customer Support team.